-Developing a Methodology for Safety Improvements on Low-Volume Roads in Montana
+Developing a Methodology for Implementing Safety Improvements on Low-Volume Roads in Montana

-Maintaining safety on the highway system has been a priority for the Montana Department of Transportation and is critical to the success of the department’s Vision Zero initiative.
-The limited funds available to transportation agencies for safety improvements require agencies to carefully prioritize sites and identify those expected to yield the most significant safety benefits.
-While this identification and prioritization process has been successfully implemented by many agencies for urban and well-traveled major rural highways, it can be difficult to implement in connection with rural low-volume roads.
-The low traffic exposure on these roads, and the low number of crashes occurring on them, often precludes the use of crash data alone to identify and rank candidate sites for safety improvement projects.
-This research will review and analyze various approaches to assess risk and identify sites for safety improvements on low-volume roads.
-The goal of this research is to provide guidance and methods to screen the road network and rank sites on low-volume roads to identify locations that will yield the greatest safety benefit from the application of safety improvement funds.
+Maintaining safety on the highway system has been a top priority for most highway agencies in the U.S. given the heavy toll in deaths and casualties associated with traffic crashes.
+The limited funds available to highway agencies for safety improvements require a careful consideration of sites that are more promising in improving safety at the network level.
+Therefore, highway agencies systemically screen the network to identify those sites that are expected to yield greater safety benefits, thus deserving more consideration for safety improvement funds.
+While this process has been successfully implemented by many agencies for urban and well-traveled major rural highways, it may prove difficult on rural low-volume roads including local county roads.
+The low traffic exposure on these roads and consequently the low number of crashes occurring may preclude the possibility of using crash data alone in identifying and ranking candidate sites for safety improvement projects.
+The proposed research will attempt to address this issue by providing much-needed guidance on how to systemically screen the network and rank sites on low-volume roads that are most deserving of safety improvements funds.